heutelbeck/sapl-demos/sapl-demo-ethereum/README.md

 ```

 ### The crowdfunding feature
 Another template will only be unlocked if the application owner's account (which is the first in the accounts list of our Ganache client) holds a certain amount of Ether.
-This decision does not depend on an attribute of the currently logged in user but can also be expressed in the policies:
+This decision does not depend on an attribute of the currently logged-in user but can also be expressed in the policies:

 ```
 policy "crowdTemplate"